git-moss/DrivenByMoss-Documentation/OXI/OXIOne.md

 Clip combination buttons:

+* **Shift**: Keep the shift button pressed and select a track to stop the playing clip of the track.
 * **Shift**: Keep the shift button pressed and select clip to start a clip with the alternative start setting.
 * **Duplicate**: Keep the duplicate button pressed and select a clip to duplicate it.
 If playback is active, the copied clip is started as well.
 * **Shift+Duplicate**: Creates a new scene which contains all currently playing clips.
 * **Delete (Paste)**: Keep the delete button pressed and select a clip to delete it.
 * **Mute**: Turn off mute on all tracks; the LED is lit red if there is at least one muted track.
 * **Shift+Mute**: Turn off solo on all tracks; the LED is lit green if there is at least one soloed track.

+### Drum XoX Sequencer Mode

+Press the **ARRANGER** button twice to activate this mode.
+This mode is inspired by the Roland XoX devices but in contrast you get 96 steps at once!

+* The *first row* (from the top) represent 16 slots (clips) of the currently selected track.
+  * The pads have the same color as the clips.
+  * Press one of the pads to start the playback or recording (depending on the settings) of the clip.
+  * Use **Shift** + pad to trigger the alternative function for the clip launch (Bitwig only).
+  * Use **Delete (Paste)** + pad to delete the clip.
+  * Press **Duplicate** to copy a clip.
+  * Keep **Duplicate** pressed, then first select the source clip and then the destination slot.
+* The *second* row represents 16 drum pads.
+  * The pads have the same color as the 'pads' of the drum machine.
+  * Press one of them to select it to edit its steps as well as to play it.
+  * Keep **Duplicate** pressed, then first select the source drum pad and then the destination drum pad.
+  * Keep the **Mute** button pressed which changes the content of the pads:
+    * Row 1: Selects the clip of the row without starting it.
+    * Row 2: Selects the drum instrument of the row and shows its name in the display.
+    * Row 3: Toggles mute of the drum sound of the row.
+    * Row 4: Toggles solo the drum sound of the row.
+* Rows *three to eight* represent up to 96 steps (depending on the selected resolution) of the selected drum pad.
+  * Press them to dis-/enable the step.
+  * Press two pads (keep the 1st pressed) to create longer notes.
+  * Keep a note pressed and press a pad to the right of it to lengthen or shorten it.
+  * Keep the **LFO** button pressed to increase the ratcheting setting of the note.
+  * Keep the **Step Chord** button pressed to decrease the ratcheting setting of the note.
+  * Keep the **Init** button pressed and select a pad in the column where the clip loop should start (can be on a different clip page).
+  * Keep the **End** button pressed and select a pad in the column where the clip loop should end (can be on a different clip page).
+  * Press **MOD** to edit notes (see above).
+  * Keep the **Duplicate** button pressed and press a pad to store the note.
+Then (still keeping Duplicate pressed).
+Select different pads to insert the note with its settings.
+  * Press **Y Div** to configure the sequencer mode (see above).

 ### Play Mode